Skip advert

 Advertisement

-From the outset, Toyota identified that the GR Yaris would have to meet specific targets for downforce, aerodynamic performance and stability, with the only exterior parts shared with the basic Yaris supermini being the headlights, rear lights, door mirrors and the shark fin antenna on the roof.
+From the outset, the Toyota GR Yaris has been designed to meet specific targets for downforce, aerodynamic performance, and stability.
+This means only the headlights, rear lights, door mirrors and the shark fin antenna on the roof are shared with the regular Toyota Yaris.

 The body had to be specifically designed to meet the requirements of the World Rally Championship and, compared to the regular Toyota Yaris model, the GR is 55mm longer, 60mm wider and between 45-95mm lower in height due to its sloping roofline.